A Day in Beirut

 I know…it is just a stop sign…but I thought it was cool.
 Perhaps the intersection shown in the photograph above this photograph could use a few of these?

 A good friend who I know lives on a kibbutz in Israel just south of the fenced border with Lebanon.
 I thought about him hearing the rockets exploding and the shells narrowly missing his home.
 I also thought about the destruction south of here in both Lebanon and Israel, both of which I was unable to see from where I was located.

-I must say that I could not have felt any safer walking around Beirut when I was there in 2006 — just as the violence in the war between Lebanon and Israel was waning.
+I must say that I could not have felt any safer walking around Beirut when I was there in 2006 — including at the clock tower in the Beirut Central District, which was rather peaceful and quiet when I visited — just as the violence in the war between Lebanon and Israel was waning.
 The city was under construction — not destruction — as it was experiencing yet another renaissance.
 Tall buildings are being built in many places, including what was to be the then-new Four Seasons hotel near the American University.
 There was a vast influence of American culture in addition to the European and Arabic cultures, which includes virtually every American fast-food chain, from Chili’s to McDonald’s.